The GK Current Affairs on the French Open Winners is crucial from the point of view of various competitive exams.

 Go through the sample questions given below to understand the type of questions asked and to know the relevance of the topic – French Open Winners for competitive exams.

 Q.1.
-Where was the French Open 2019 Championship organized?
+Where will be the French Open 2021 Championship organized?

 - Tennis Club De Paris